 Project aims to answer cardiovascular question

-After earning a master’s degree in pharmacology and working as a pharmacist in his native India, Dakshesh came to the United States in 2010 to enroll in Upstate’s College of Graduate Studies.
+After earning a master’s degree in pharmacology and working as a pharmacist in his native India, Dakshesh came to the United States in 2010 and earned his PhD from Upstate in 2016.

-He works in the lab of Principal Investigator Richard Veenstra, PhD, professor of pharmacology.
-Dakshesh is studying why certain molecules in some drugs used to treat cancer patients can be toxic to the heart.
+While at Upstate, Dakshesh worked in the lab of Richard Veenstra, PhD, professor of pharmacology.
+Dakshesh studied why certain molecules in some drugs used to treat cancer patients can be toxic to the heart.

 “It’s not clear what the cause is,” Dakshesh said.
 “The goal is to find out why the molecules have an effect on the heart so in the future we can manufacture drugs with no side effects.”

-Dakshesh is pleased with the training he is receiving at Upstate.
+Dakshesh was pleased with the training he received at Upstate.

 “The Principal Investigators are all prominent in their field.
 If you look at their CVs, you’ll see Stanford, Harvard and Yale,” he said.
 “Dr. Veenstra is very prominent in gap junctions.
 I go to conferences, and people know him.”

-The atmosphere at Upstate is congenial, he said, and the university’s size is an advantage because students don’t need an appointment to see their PIs.
+The atmosphere at Upstate is congenial, he said, and the university’s size is an advantage because students don’t need an appointment to see faculty members.

 “If you want to do a PhD at Upstate, you’re in good hands,” he said.